DashboardCode/BsMultiSelect/README.md

 * `Badge` class - selected items, each item contains BS4 close buttons

-This plugin doesn't have its own styles.
-This was a clear goal but unfrtunatly it can be achived only by a trick.
-Not all bootstrap styles varibales can be accessed from a plugin as classes, therefore we to configure them in javascript.
+This plugin doesn't bring its own styles.
+This was a clear design goal but unfrtunatly it can be achived only by a trick.
+Not all bootstrap styles varibales can be accessed from a plugin as classes, therefore we need to setup them in javascript.
 Those variables are:

-* `form-control`'s min-height; default value is "calc(2.25rem + 2px)",
+* $input-height - we need it for DIV `form-control`'s min-height; default value is "calc(2.25rem + 2px)",

-* disable `form-control` background color; default value is "#e9ecef"
+* $input-disabled-bg - we need it to "disable" DIV `form-control` - set background color; default value is "#e9ecef"

-* `input` color (clorl of what you are typing); default value is "#495057"
+* $input-color - we need to make DIV color the same as `input` color (color of text you are typing); default value is "#495057"

 If your theme changes those variables, you need to update them on the plugin initialization.
+(INSTRUCTION CURRENTLY MISSED, but clear from plugin help)

-It would very nice for Bootstrap to provide those SASS variables as classes :
+It would very nice if Bootstrap could provide those SASS variables as classes :

 ````
 .h-input{
-  min-height: $input-height !important;
+  min-height: $input-height;
 }

 .bg-disabled{